openstack-archive/deb-python-coffin/README.rst

     * The {% autoescape %} tag is immensily difficult to port and currently not supported.

+    * Literal strings from within a template are not automatically considered  "safe" by Jinja2, different from Django.
+According to Armin Ronacher, this is a design limitation that will not be changed, due to many Python builtin functions and methods, whichyou are free to use in Jinja2, expecting raw, untainted strings and thus not being able to work with Jinja2's ``Markup`` string.

 == Running the tests ==